 Introduction to anthropology

 This course is an introduction to a variety of topical areas in the history, methodology, theory, and critiques of sociocultural anthropology.
-From hunter-gatherers to online gamers, the discipline aims to observe and understand a variety of cultures from around the world.
-Areas of current debate within sociocultural anthropology that we will explore include culture, representation, race and ethnicity, gender and sexuality, religion, diaspora, media, power and inequality, and anthropology’s hallmark method of ethnography to study groups and cultures.
+The discipline aims to observe and understand a variety of cultures from around the world, from hunter-gatherers to online gamers.
+Areas of current debate within sociocultural anthropology that we will explore include culture and cultural knowledge, globalization and diaspora, religion, media, race and ethnicity, gender and sexuality, power and inequality, and anthropology’s hallmark method of ethnography to study groups and cultures.

 Anthropology strives “to make the strange familiar, and the familiar strange”.
 In doing so, some of our long-held beliefs and experiences may be challenged.
 Anthropology thus provides a critical lens onto many phenomena and issues which we encounter.